siana-systems/docker-cubeai-cpu/README.md

   * check that you have *make* installed, if not:
     * *sudo apt-get update*
     * *sudo apt-get install make*
-  * download/save the *Makefile* in a working directory
+  * download/save the *Makefile* from this repo in your training directory

-Assuming that you copied the *Makefile* in your home (~/), to run the container:
+To run the container in bash mode:
  ```console
  foo@bar: ~/$ make bash
  ```
-Docker will launch and proceed to download the SIANA image form Docker Hub (which may take a while...)
+The fist time around, Docker will proceed to download the SIANA image form Docker Hub (which may take a while...)
 Then, it'll run a container and open a bash terminal into it.
 From this terminal, you can run your TensorFlow/Keras python scripts and/or the Cube-AI CLI (stm32cubeai.)

-The doker container maps /src/workspace/ to your ~/ directory on the host side.
+The docker container maps its /src/workspace/ to your working/training folder on the host side.

 Note: review the Makefile targets for different runtime options.

 ## How to build a new image

+If you need to update the docker image...

 ### Pre-requisites

 Notes:
   * the following instructions were tested on Linux/Ubuntu 18.04
-  * the following instructions assumed the root path under: ~/docker-keras-cpu
+  * the following instructions assumed the root path under: ~/docker-cubeai-cpu

 You will need:
   * to install [Docker Engine](https://docs.docker.com/engine/install/)